10 Beach Towns That are Getting Too Expensive for Retirees (Plus Some Affordable Alternatives)

 Since Medicare Parts A and B don’t cover dental care and some other major health expenses, retirees should think twice before choosing San Francisco as their retirement home.

 Alternative: Crescent City is a more affordable Golden State option for retirees.
-Seniors can find activities to cure their need for adventure or relax along remote beaches.
-The cost of living is below the national average across several categories, including housing, transportation, and utilities.
+Seniors can find activities to cure their need for adventure or relax along remote beaches — all while enjoying a low cost of living.

 Long Beach, California

-Alternative: Eureka is a California Beach town with more affordable housing, but it offers plenty of entertainment for seniors.
-It’s especially great for seniors who love nature and cultural activities.
-Victorian-style homes and beautiful forests make it a perfect retirement spot.
+Alternative: Eureka is a California beach town with more affordable housing (with home prices below the national median), and it offers plenty of entertainment for seniors.
+With its Victorian-style homes and beautiful forests, it’s especially great for seniors who love nature and cultural activities.

 Seattle, Washington

-With a median home cost of over $800,000, Seattle is not affordable for most retirees.
+With a median home price of $845,000, Seattle is not an affordable option for most retirees.
 Transportation and grocery expenses are also higher in the city than in the rest of the nation.

-Alternative: Port Townsend is a historic district with plenty of craft fairs, coffeehouses and parks.
-While median housing costs in the city are above the national average, utility costs fall far below them.
-If you’re downsizing your home for retirement, Port Townsend can serve as an affordable Washington destination.
+Alternative: Port Townsend, Washington, is a historic district with plenty of craft fairs, coffeehouses, and parks.
+While median home prices in the city ($722,000) are above the national median, utility costs reportedly fall far below the national average.

 San Diego, California

-San Diego’s housing costs are 123% higher than the national average.
+San Diego’s homes sell for 123% more than the national median, according to Payscale.
 High prices combined with California’s taxes on retirement income make San Diego an expensive choice for seniors.

 Alternative: If you want to retire in California, consider Sacramento.
-While Sacramento has a high cost of living compared with many other US cities, it’s lower than average for the state, especially regarding housing.
-Healthcare costs are higher but only slightly.
+While Sacramento has a high cost of living compared with many other U.S. cities, it’s more affordable than the average California town.

 Isle of Palms, South Carolina

-The median home cost in Isle of Palms is nearly $1.5 million.
-This is significantly more than the average for the US and for the state.
+The median home price in Isle of Palms is nearly $1.2 million.
+This is significantly more than the average for the U.S. and for the state.

-Alternative: South Carolina has a generally low cost of living, and retirees can find affordable alternatives to enjoy its beaches.
-Murrells Inlet provides the affordability of Myrtle Beach but without the tourists.
-Retirees also have good access to healthcare and can enjoy wildlife and top-rated gardens.
+Alternative: Murrells Inlet, South Carolina, provides the affordability of Myrtle Beach but without the tourists.
+Retirees also have good access to health care and can enjoy wildlife and top-rated gardens.

 Nantucket, Massachusetts

 This cost of living in Nantucket is higher than the national average, with housing costing significantly more.
-The median home price is nearly $2.5 million.
+The median home price is $2.2 million.

-Alternative: The town of Sandwich offers a historical feel and beautiful views.
+Alternative: Sandwich, Massachusetts, offers a historical feel and beautiful views.
 It’s no wonder more than 20% of its population consists of older adults.
 Housing costs are still fairly high in Sandwich but are much more affordable than in Nantucket.
-Home prices have also fallen over the past year.

 Vineyard Haven, Massachusetts